-CIL's Board is responsible for promoting the long-term success of CIL and for setting strategy.
-It does so with a determination to protect the interests of policyholders, customers, shareholders and other stakeholders.
+CIL's Board of Directors is responsible for promoting the long-term success of CIL and for setting strategy.
+It does so with a determination to protect the interests of policyholders, customers, its shareholder and other stakeholders.
 The Board ensures that there is a strong system of governance, that risk management and financial controls are robust and that the key functions are adequately resourced and empowered to advise management and the Board.